vaggos3625/Portfolio/README.md

 # Portfolio

-Here is my personal projects I did throught my Data Science Bootcamp
+Here are my personal projects implemented during a Data Science Bootcamp I participated in